alix-tz/escriptorium-documentation/docs/segment.md

 ## Reordering lines

 As mentioned above, regions and lines are ordered.
 The reading order of the text lines is calculated automatically as a background task (asynchronously).
-There are two ways to control hhe line order:
+There are two ways to control the line order:

 - You can display the reading order of the lines on the “Segmentation” panel by clicking on the **Toggle ordering display** button or by pressing ++l++.